2012 Jeep Compass Interior

 - "Once those shoppers get behind the wheel … there are a variety of soft-touch plastics and trim pieces adorning the cabin as well as better noise insulation." -- Automobile Magazine

 The Compass only has 22.7 cubic feet with the seats up and 53.6 cubic feet with them down.
 The Jeep Liberty, which is also an off-road vehicle, has more cargo space.
+The Compass doesn’t have a lot of interior cubbies, but the Honda CR-V and Toyota RAV4 are better-suited for buyers who need additional storage.

 - "Compass's cargo area is enhanced by an available flat-folding front-passenger seat.
 The rear seat backs fold completely flat.
 Open hatch barely clears the head of 6-footers.
 Interior storage is OK, but the door map pockets are too small to be really useful." -- Consumer Guide